-So how can your grant application tell an unforgettable story?
+Your grant application must tell an unforgettable story.

 Researching a funder's guidelines is the beginning.
 But equally important are the previous giving patterns.
 When do funders give?
 Where?
 To whom?
 And how much?
 The answers help me target your proposal to the most likely match.